 Student Eligibility: Students should have a GPA of 2.5 or higher, demonstrated commitment to community service, submit essay #1, and 2 letters of recommendation (1-internal and 1-external).

 The parents and students of the PTSA of YWLA have created a $1,000 scholarship to be awarded to annually to two graduating seniors.

 Student Eligibility: Graduating senior from YWLA pursuing higher education; and demonstrated citizenship and leadership.
 YWLA PTSA Application submitted to the YWLA PTSA.

-Student Eligibility: 3.5 GPA; plans to pursue a career in Chemical Engineering or Chemistry; background in Chemistry.
+Student Eligibility: 3.5 GPA; plans to pursue a career in Engineering, Chemical Engineering or Chemistry.
 Standard SAISD Application with an Essay #1 to HS Lead Counselor.